HOW-TO GUIDES

 Step 3

 When a drop beam is present, there must be a mechanical attachment from the joist to the beam.
-Here the side rim joist is attached to the beam to prevent any uplift of the joist off the beam.
+Here, the side joist is attached to the beam to prevent any uplift of the joist off the beam.

 Step 4